This post may contain affiliate links. Please read my disclosure policy.

 Maybe you made a honey mustard glazed ham, or perhaps it was glazed with brown sugar and cola.
 No matter how you prepared it, I have an awesome recipe for your leftovers!
 I don’t know about you, but when I’m in charge of making a big family dinner I’ll buy a larger ham than what I’ll actually need.
 This is the one time I get excited about leftovers!
 There are so many amazing uses for leftover ham, but this soup really tops the charts for me.

-This soup is really simple.
+This ham and bean soup is really simple.
 It’s a classic that will take some of us back down memory lane, and fill you right up at the same time.
 I don’t mess around when it comes to an amazing ham and bean soup!
 This soup is to die for.
 As it was cooking, the entire house smelled ridiculously good, probably drove the neighbours crazy, not to mention the hubs and the dog.

 - Olive oil – You can use any type of oil you prefer.